SiphosethuLokwe/NameSorter/README.md

 - Built with .NET 8 for optimal performance and compatibility.
 - Includes unit tests to ensure code reliability.

+## Clean Architecture Overview

+This project is structured using Clean Architecture, which separates the application into distinct layers:

+1. **Domain Layer**:
+   - Contains the core business logic and entities.
+   - Defines interfaces (e.g., `ISortService`) to abstract dependencies.

+2. **Application Layer**:
+   - Implements the business logic defined in the Domain layer.
+   - Contains services like `SortService` that handle parsing and sorting logic.

+3. **Infrastructure Layer**:
+   - Handles external concerns such as data access, file I/O, or third-party integrations.
+   - Implements interfaces defined in the Domain layer.

+4. **Presentation Layer**:
+   - Responsible for user interaction, such as CLI or GUI.
+   - Invokes the Application layer to perform operations.

+This architecture ensures that the core business logic is independent of external frameworks or technologies.

 ## Prerequisites

 To build and run this project, you need: